alaricking/ecf-design-history/app/index.md

 ---
 layout: collection
 title: "Early career framework design history"
-description: "A history of the design work for the ECF service, that belongs to the teacher CPD programme"
+description: "A history of the design work for the services that belong to the Early Career Framework (ECF), within the continuing professional development (CPD) programme for teachers"
 posts:
   title: Getting started
 eleventyComputed: